xHugo21/sensitive-data-detector/extension/README.md

 2. Enable "Developer mode" in the top right
 3. Click "Load unpacked"
 4. Select the `extension/` directory
-5. Navigate to a supported platform (ChatGPT, Claude, or Gemini)
+5. Navigate to a supported platform (ChatGPT, or Gemini)

 ## Usage

 ### Text Detection

-1. Navigate to a supported chat platform
-2. Type a message containing sensitive data (e.g., "My SOCIALSECURITYNUMBER is 123-45-6789")
+1. Type a message containing sensitive data (e.g., "My social security number is 123-45-6789")
-3. Click send or press Enter
+2. Click send or press Enter
-4. The extension will intercept the message and analyze it
+3. The extension will intercept the message and analyze it
-5. A risk panel will appear showing detected sensitive fields
+4. A risk panel will appear showing detected sensitive fields
-6. Choose to proceed or cancel based on the risk level
+5. Depending on min block risk set in multiagent-firewall parameters and fields detected it will allow, warn or block the sending.

+> [!NOTE]
+> The panel gives the option to "Send sanitized" which will replace detected sensitive fields with redacted values and send them to the chatbot

 ### File Detection

 1. Upload a file (image, PDF, document) in the chat interface
 2. The extension will analyze the file content
 3. A risk panel will display detected sensitive data from the file
-4. Review the findings before sending

 ## Adding a New Platform